jainrounak6/example-voting-app/README.md

 deployment "worker" created
 ```

+OR

+You can directly run the all the files in one go using [kustomization file](k8s-specifications/kustomization.yaml).
+You have to install [Kustomization](https://kubectl.docs.kubernetes.io/installation/kustomize/) Package.

+`kubectl apply -k k8s-specifications`

 The vote interface is then available on port 32000 on each host of the cluster, the result one is available on port 32001.

 After completing testing delete the namespace.